spe-uob/2021-ARMessaging/README.md

 ## Getting Started ##
 This project uses the Gradle build system.
-To build this project use `gradlew build` in the terminal or import the project in Android Studio.
+To build the project use `gradlew build` in the terminal or import the project in Android Studio.

 To run tests, run `gradlew test` or navigate to the tests on Android Studio and run from there.